Cocoanetics/DTCoreText/Readme.markdown

 Usage
 -----

+DTRichText needs a minimum iOS deployment target of 4.3 because of:

+- NSCache
+- GCD-based threading and locking
+- Blocks

 These are your options for adding DTCoreText to your project.

-1. Copy all classes and headers from the Core folder to your project.
+1. Copy all classes and headers from the Core/Source folder to your project.
 2. Link your project against the libDTCoreText static library.
 Note that the "Static Library" target does not produce a universal library.
-You will also need to add all header files contained in the Core folder to your project.
+You will also need to add all header files contained in the Core/Source folder to your project.
 3. Link your project against the universal static library produced from the "Static Framework".

 When linking you need to add the -ObjC and -all_load to your app target's "Other Linker Flags".

+When building from source it is recommended that you at the ALLOW_IPHONE_SPECIAL_CASES define to your PCH, this setting is "baked into" the library and framework targets.

 Known Issues
 ------------